-Particularly when towed above tree-top height—an extra knot of wind might be all it needs.
+This is particularly true when towed above treetop height—an extra knot of wind might be all it needs.

 This kite has been proven to have good stability and performance.
 It's nice to have that peace of mind when gusts or lulls come through!

 Metric, Imperial, and generic units are used throughout.
 Hence you don't waste time converting measurements.

 The e-book is handy for these reasons: